TECH

 SportPlus

 SportPlus is another great specimen on Stormotion’s project showcase.
 The company produces and sells various unique sports equipment for making their customers’ fitness experience effective.
-Our task was to build an application that would support every type of exercise machinery they offer.
+Our task was to design an application that would support every type of exercise machinery they offer.

 💡 Takeaways